Nazanin-hub/World_Weather_Analysis/README.md

 ## Project Overview

-PlanMyTrip is a top travel technology company that specializes in Internet related services in the hotel and Jack is a head of analysis for the user interface team.
-I helped him to filter the data for the weather preferences, which will be used to identify potential travel destinations and nearby hotels.Then, from the list of potential travel destinations, I choosed four cities to create a travel itinerary.
-Finally, using the Google Maps Directions API, created a travel route between the four cities as well as a marker layer map.
+PlanMyTrip is a top travel technology company that specializes in Internet-related services in the hotel and Jack is ahead of analysis for the user interface team.
+I helped him to filter the data for the weather preferences, which will be used to identify potential travel destinations and nearby hotels.
+Then, from the list of potential travel destinations, I chose four cities to create a travel itinerary.
+Finally, using the Google Maps Directions API, I created a travel route between the four cities as well as a marker layer map.

 ## Resources